This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Scatter the topping over the berries.
+• Scatter the topping evenly over the blueberries.

 Notes